fluttercandies/flutter_photo_manager/README.md

 #### Glide issues

-If your found any conflicting issues against Glide, then you'll need to edit the `android/build.gradle` file.
+If your found any conflicting issues against Glide, then you'll need to edit the `android/build.gradle` file:

 ```gradle
 rootProject.allprojects {